 We are currently looking for guardian homes for the puppies listed below.
 If you're interested in being a part of our program and becoming a guardian, please scroll down and fill out our Guardian Application.

-If you're interested or think that our program might be a good fit for you, please send us a message.
-MUST LIVE WITHIN A HALF HOUR OF STEVENSVILLE, MICHIGAN.
+If you're interested or think that our program might be a good fit for you, please fill out our application.
+MUST LIVE WITHIN ONE HOUR OF BARODA, MICHIGAN.

 What is A Guardian Home?